tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 each packet.

 ### Network Resource Partition Topology {#SlicePolicyTopology}

+The relationship between the physical network, the filter topology, and the NRP topology can be described as follows:

+1. The Physical Network comprises the underlying nodes and links with their actual hardware resources (e.g., bandwidth, processing capacity).

+2. A Filter Topology is derived from the Physical Network by applying topology filtering policies that select specific nodes and links based on their capabilities and attributes (as described in {{SliceDefinition}}).
+The same Filter Topology may be shared by multiple NRPs.

+3. An NRP is instantiated on a Filter Topology by associating NRP-specific resource reservations ({{SliceResourceReservation}}) and Per Hop Behavior ({{SlicePHB}}) with the topological elements of the Filter Topology.
+The resulting topology, comprising the filtered nodes and links together with their NRP-specific resource attributes, is referred to as the NRP Topology.

+Since the same Filter Topology may underlie multiple NRPs, two NRPs may share the same set of nodes and links while having different resource reservations and forwarding treatments applied to them.

 A key element of the NRP Policy is a customized topology that may include the full or subset of the physical network topology.
 The NRP topology